smart-data-models/dataModel.WifiNetwork/AccessPoint/doc/spec.md

         model: https://schema.org/Text
         type: Property
     softwareVersion:
-      description: 'The software version of this device.'
+      description: The software version of this device
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     ssid:
-      description: 'List of the names of the SSID (service set identifier) that the access point generates.
-One access point can generate one or several SSID.'
+      description: List of the names of the SSID (service set identifier) that the access point generates.
+One access point can generate one or several SSID
       items:
         type: string
       type: array